What is Emirates ID?

 As for the expatriate residents-other than GCC- they are entitled to the urgent service only in case of replacement of their identity cards because the issuance or renewal of identity cards is linked to proof of residency and related procedures.

 To obtain this service, visit the FAIC Customer Happiness Centres without prior notice and present the documents specified.

 Fawri service is available through 12 FAIC Customers Happiness Centres.
 They are:

-- Al Wehdah and Khalifa City in Abu Dhabi
+- Al Jazeera and Khalifa City in Abu Dhabi

 - Al Barsha, Al Rashidiya and Karama in Dubai